Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 A strange cold breeze blows over the battlefield.
-Make a Prowess attack against up to three creatures of your choice within range, applying one stack of chilled on hit.
+Make a special attack against Prowess against up to three creatures of your choice within range, applying one stack of chilled on hit.

 ### Portent of Winter - Miracle